Logging¶

 a logger named

-with anything except your project's package name (e.g., myproject
+with anything except your project's package name (e.g., myproject).
+The logger

 with the same name as your package name is reserved for your own usage in your